ymzhu19eee/dataset_microplastics/README.md

 # dataset_microplastics
 This is a dataset of microplastic particles.

-The dataset is caught by digital inline holography system.
+Optical System: The dataset is caught by digital inline holography system.

-The types of microplastic particles are shown in their corresponding folder names.
+Labelled by type: The types of microplastic particles are shown in their corresponding folder names.

-The number of microplastic particles in the image is the same as the first number of the file name of the image.
+Labelled by number: The number of microplastic particles in the image is the same as the first number of the file name of the image.

 The author has title to this database.
 Any citation to this database needs to indicate the source of the reference.